Digital television transition in the United States: Obsolete equipment

-Consumers' old analog televisions, VCRs, DVRs, and other devices which lack a digital tuner no longer receive over-the-air television, though previously recorded content can still be replayed.
-The only real solution to this is to buy an external tuner (called a converter box) that receives DTV signals directly and converts them to analog for the television VCR or other analog device.
+After the switch, consumers' old analog televisions, VCRs, DVRs, and other devices which lacked a digital tuner no longer received over-the-air television.
+Though previously recorded content can still be replayed, new content cannot be accessed.
+The one, direct solution to the problem was to buy an external tuner (called a converter box) that receives DTV signals directly and converts them to analog for the television, VCR, or other analog device.
+Another solution was the use of a cable TV or satellite TV service, as these providers handled the necessary conversion within their respective systems and could provide the analog signal these older analog devices required.

-Users of analog VCRs, DVRs, or other recording devices which lack a digital tuner have a unique problem of no longer being able to record programs across multiple channels.
-In order to make them work with DTV the viewer must use an external tuner box and set the device to record the output from that box, typically L-1 for the line input.
-Some manufacturers such as Zinwell and Dish sell external converter boxes/tuners that will automatically change channels at preset times.
-The analog VCR or DVR may record at preset times but will continue recording the L-1 line input, which will be the same channel unless the channel is manually changed.
+Users of analog VCRs, DVRs, or other recording devices which lacked a digital tuner had the unique problem of no longer being able to record programs across multiple channels.
+In order to record multiple DTV channels, the viewer had to use an external tuner box and set the device to record the output from that box, typically L-1 for the line input.
+Some manufacturers sold external converter boxes or tuners that automatically changed channels at preset times.
+The analog VCR or DVR may record at preset times, but will continue recording the L-1 line input, which would be the same channel unless the channel is manually changed.

-Alternatively the user may purchase a new TV, DVR, or DVD recorder with a built-in digital tuner.
-However, these newer technologies have their own drawbacks, such as no way to store programs long-term (DVR) or being limited to only 1–2 hours with high quality XP mode (DVD-R).
+Alternatively, the user may purchase a new TV, DVR, or DVD recorder with a built-in digital tuner.
+However, these newer technologies have their own drawbacks, such as being limited to only 1–2 hours with high-quality XP mode (DVD-R).